 In March 2018, LiveWest was created through the amalgamation of two housing associations – DCH and Knightstone Housing Group.
-For the purposes of this statement, “LiveWest” refers to the activities of DCH, Knightstone Housing Group, Westco Properties Limited and LiveWest Homes Limited during the period 2017/18.
+For the purposes of this statement, “LiveWest” refers to the activities of DCH, Knightstone Housing Group, Westco Properties Limited, and LiveWest Homes Limited during the period 2017/18.

 LiveWest develops affordable housing for rent and sale in the south west of England and provides landlord, individual support and community services.
-We own or manage circa 35,000 properties and provide services to over 70,000 residents.
+We own or manage over 37,000 properties and provide services to over 70,000 residents.
 We aim to promote the highest standards in how we run our business and in our employment and procurement practices.
 We support the principles of the Modern Slavery Act 2015 and the abolition of modern slavery and human trafficking.

 This statement summaries LiveWest's approach and the action we have taken this year in our own company and in our supply chain.